 Public libraries of the 21st century are more than places where people can read and borrow books.
 In contemporary urban societies, they have become central places of encounter where residents of varying interests and origins can come together and interact.
 In times of digital transformation and increasing diversity, libraries can teach important media skills and serve as vibrant centres of social debate – on par with theatres, museums, concert halls and art galleries.
 Compared with these institutions, public libraries offer free or low-priced services to all visitors regardless of social background.
 Consequently, libraries play a crucial role in civil society as they promote cultural, social and digital participation in a community-based and cross-generational environment.
 Innovative educational and cultural concepts and fascinating collaborative projects already exist at numerous libraries, but they require ongoing support to ensure their implementation and idea transfer.

 With its new programme, "hochdrei – Changing City Libraries", the Federal Cultural Foundation aims to strengthen their role as cooperation-friendly and participation-oriented cultural locations.
 The programme encourages the development of unconventional ideas and creative formats which enable city libraries to establish themselves as open spaces of encounter in the long term.
 The programme consists of five modules:

 hochdrei – Fund

 The hochdrei Fund awards funding to exemplary projects at city and municipal libraries that are jointly developed and implemented with partners from their communities.
 These projects should develop creative event formats that help transform libraries into future-oriented places of encounter, cultural exchange and social debate.
-Starting on 1 September 2018, project coordinators are invited to apply for funding.
+The submission deadline for the second round of applications is 31 August 2019.
 You can download the funding criteria from this page.
-The submission deadline for the first round of applications is 30 November 2018.
 The project proposals will be reviewed and selected by an independent jury.

 hochdrei – Tandem